-Growth of bacteria on teeth, gums and the tongue due to poor oral care can create persistent bad breath.
+There are numerous bacteria naturally found in the mouth.
+However, the growth and spread of certain bacteria on teeth, gums, and the tongue due to poor oral care can create persistent bad breath or halitosis.

 Bacteria, plaque, and tartar can cause inflammation of the gums (apical periodontitis) causing them to become red, swollen, and tender.
 The gums may also bleed easily while brushing, flossing, eating, or without physical pressure.